 In the cases shown above the “Mongo Mind-Set” was in effect.
 The primary treatment for both of these patients should have been of a non-surgical nature.
 How can one explain this ill-advised surgery?
 Is this a reflection of lack of knowledge or training on the part of the spine surgeons involved?
 Is it an example of “feral” surgeons who prey on patients?
 One can never be certain.

 Unless the reasons for surgical intervention are urgent initial conservative care is always indicated.
-With appropriate non-surgical treatment the Burton Experience has been that few of the types of patients shown above require surgical intervention and, when surgery becomes necessary, it should be as minimally invasive as possible thus reflecting modern surgical advances and appropriate to the patient’s actual needs.
+With appropriate non-surgical treatment the Burton Experience has been that few of the types of patients shown above require surgical intervention.
+In fact, performing multi-level fusion to treat pain associated with degenerative disc disease has been identified as the single greatest case of excessive and unnecessary spine surgery in the United Staes today.
+If surgery becomes legitimately indicated, it should be as minimally invasive as possible and reflect modern surgical advances and appropriate to the patient’s actual needs.